What Do My Rates Pay For?

 Uniform Annual General Charge (UAGC)

-The UAGC is a fixed rate charged on every property (each rating unit) within the Hauraki District.
+The UAGC is a fixed charge per separately used or inhabited part (SUIP) of a rating unit within the Hauraki District.

 Differential General Rates